-This confusion is common in southeast Michigan, especially between March and May.
+This confusion is common, especially between March and May.
 Although there are many different types of ants, the species that enter homes form their colonies in two different places around your dwelling.

 Locating the colony or the ant nest is not always possible but understanding where the ants are coming from is helpful in knowing how to control them.
 Ants seen inside the house either nest in the soil immediately around the foundation, or nest in the wood beams of the home itself or other decaying wood around the home.

 Most of the ants seen around homes nest in or near soil.
 You may remember those ant farm kits that show how ants tunnel in the sand and commence building their nest.
 If it were possible to cut a vertical line through an ant nest around a home, a similar tunneling system would be visible.

 If the ant species in the home is of a “smaller” variety, then it most likely nests in the soil.

 Carpenter ants are very large, growing almost to an inch in length.
 Instead of living in the soil, these ants hollow out the inside of wood to build their nests.